python-telegram-bot/rules-bot/README.md

 GraphQL will need this token to be prepended with `Bearer `, but it will be done automatically if you don't.

 **Be sure not to commit `bot.ini`.**

+# Token Detection

+rules-bot will detect **valid** bot tokens on messages and warn users about the leak, posting the name(s) of the affected bot(s) and telling them to go revoke at @BotFather